FireChickenProductivity/Notes/README.md

 This talon extension allows displaying notes through actions and commands.
 This can be useful for quickly looking things up and for having commands display relevant information, such as a voice command for defining an integer in C++ displaying a note on how many bytes an integer is.

 # Creating Notes
 By default, compatible notes must be stored in the `note_files` subdirectory of the talon user directory.
-You can alternatively set the `chicken_notes_directory` setting to another directory path and then restart talon to use that instead.
+You can alternatively set the `user.chicken_notes_directory` setting to another directory path and then restart talon to use that instead.

 Notes should be stored as `.txt` files with the following format: